AppCleaner or App Cleaner Pro?

 App Cleaner Pro

-App Cleaner Pro is free to download from the App Store.
-In-app Purchase costs $3.99.
-The free mode allows you to preview installed apps, remove service files, including broken files and leftovers, preview installed system extensions, and disable unneeded auto-launching programs from running when the system is loading.
+App Cleaner provides a free trial for 3 days with unlimited features.
+After the trial period, the feature to remove extensions will be locked.
+The free version of the app allows you to preview installed apps, remove service files, including broken files and leftovers, preview installed system extensions, and disable unneeded auto-launching programs from running when the system is loading.
+The cost to unlock all the features is $19.90.

 App Cleaner Pro